studio752/kicad_lib/README.md

 PCB footprint for a Bourns TC33X 3.8 mm x 3.6 mm trimmer potentiometer.
 A standard library 3314G potentiometer is referenced and scaled for the 3D model.

 ## SW_SPST_PTS647
-PCB footprint for a C&K PTS Series 647 4.5 mm square tact switch.
+PCB footprint for a C&K PTS647 series 4.5 mm square tact switch (push button).
 A standard library PTS647 is referenced and scaled for the 3D model.
 The button height will not appear correct since various heights are available.